earthly/website/blog/_posts/2023-12-08-future-is-rusty.md

 This brings me back to Rust vs Python: Yes, if you are learning a programming language for the first time, then learn Python, but if there is something you bounced off of in the past, as I did with building Haskell web services back in the day, well, try again, tackle something hard and use the LLMs to help you along the way.
 Steep learning curves are now a lot less steep.
 Try something, hit a barrier, get help, backtrack a bit to make sure you understand, and then charge ahead.
 Push out into the Proximal Development Zone!

-Back to Terence Tao: He is now also using ChatGPT to teach himself the lean programming language and using that to formalize some of his proofs.
+Back to Terence Tao: He is now also using [ChatGPT to teach himself the lean programming language](https://twitter.com/8teAPi/status/1713867160886599920) and using that to formalize some of his proofs.

 If the most brilliant mathematician of our time is using ChatGPT to help him with proofs and programming, you have no excuse.

 Build something with Rust.
 Build something with Ocaml.
 Build something with Elixir.
 The intermediate problem is over.
 Your coding buddy can boost you over hurdles and pretty soon you'll be jumping them on your own.
 LLMs are only getting better.
 Therefore, programming languages can be more expressive and rigorous, with steeper learning curves, and we can still learn them. **The world can be more rusty**.

-(Coincidentally, if you are working in Rust, check out this example of Earthly taking Rust builds from 13 minutes to 3 minutes.)
+(Coincidentally, if you are working in Rust, check out this example of Earthly taking Rust builds from [13 minutes to 3 minutes](http://fsdf/).

 {% include_html cta/bottom-cta.html %}

-## Outside Article Checklist

-- [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
-  - Would any images look better `wide` or without the `figcaption`?